catseye/The-Dossier/article/Recollected Games.md

 Notable for the fact that there was a tie-in with the movie of the same name, which featured a home console (Atari 5200) version of this game... which was never finished, despite the fact that the movie was a commercial success.

+### Mr. Do

+*   available for: Arcade
+*   controls: joystick and one button

+This is probably a classic.

 Console
 -------